kurator-dev/kurator/proposals/cluster-operator-aws.md

 }

 type ClusterNetworkingSpec struct {
+	// AmazonVPC decalres the configuration of amazon vpc cni driver.
 	AmazonVPC *AmazonVPCNetworkingSpec `json:"amazonVPC,omitempty"`
+	// Calico decalres the configuration of calico cni driver.
 	Calico *CalicoNetworkingSpec `json:"calico,omitempty"`
 }

+type ClusterStorageSpec struct {
+	// EBS decalres the configuration of amazon ebs csi driver.
+	EBS *EBSStorageSpec `json:"ebs,omitempty"`
+	// EFS decalres the configuration of amazon efs csi driver.
+	EFS *EFSStorageSpec `json:"efs,omitempty"`
+}
 ```

 ### How to install CNI for target cluster?

-`PluginController` should watch `KubeadmControlPlane`, when `KubeadmControlPlane` is initialized, `PluginController` start to install CNI on target cluster.
+When `KubeadmControlPlane` is initialized, `PluginController` start to install CNI on target cluster.

 1. Check IAM policy and role, make sure the trust policy is attached to the role.
-2. Apply CNI driver to cluster, wait `KubeadmControlPlane` ready.
+1. Apply CNI driver to cluster, wait `KubeadmControlPlane` ready.
-3. Update security group when using `Amazon VPC CNI`.
+2. Update security group base on the installed CNI(`Amazon VPC CNI` need to allow all ports between workerss and master nodes).

 ### How to install CSI for target cluster?

-`PluginController` should watch `KubeadmControlPlane`, when `KubeadmControlPlane` is ready, `PluginController` start to install CSI on target cluster.
+When `KubeadmControlPlane` is ready, `PluginController` start to install CSI on target cluster.

 1. Check IAM policy and role, make sure the trust policy is attached to the role.
-2. Apply CSI driver to cluster, wait all components running ready.
+1. Apply CSI driver to cluster, wait all components running ready.

 ### How to install CSI for target cluster?

-`PluginController` should watch `KubeadmControlPlane`, when `KubeadmControlPlane` is ready, `PluginController` start to install CSI on target cluster.
+When `KubeadmControlPlane` is ready, `PluginController` start to install CSI on target cluster.

 1. Check IAM policy and role, make sure the trust policy is attached to the role.
-2. Apply ingress controller to cluster, wait all components running ready.
+1. Apply ingress controller to cluster, wait all components running ready.

 ### How to clean resources when deleting cluster?